Coattail effect: In the United States

 There is also the "negative coattail" effect in which a controversial presidential candidate may hurt candidates on the party's ticket running for lower offices.
-Goldwater's poor showing in the presidential election of 1964 led to the defeat of dozens of Republicans in the House of Representatives, leaving Johnson a large Democratic majority to pass his agenda.
+Barry Goldwater's poor showing in the presidential election of 1964 led to the defeat of dozens of Republicans in the House of Representatives, leaving Johnson a large Democratic majority to pass his agenda.
+Additionally, Donald Trump's refusal to concede the 2020 election has been cited as a key factor for Democrats sweeping the runoffs for both Senate races in Georgia, giving Democrats control of the Senate.
 The negative coattail effect is also common in midterm elections - when a President associated with unpopular policies is not up for re-election, the electorate will often respond by punishing Congressional candidates from the President's own party.
 The Presidential elections of 1948 and 1952 are the most recent elections in which the same party both won the White House and took control of the House from their opponents.
 Since 1952, control of the House has changed hands six times, all of which were in midterm elections (1954, 1994, 2006, 2010, 2018 and 2022) and all of which were at the expense of the incumbent President's party.

-Since the end of World War II, there have been a total of eight American presidential elections that had coattail effects: Harry Truman in 1948, Dwight Eisenhower in 1952, Lyndon Johnson in 1964, Richard Nixon in 1968, Ronald Reagan in 1980, George W. Bush in 2004, and Barack Obama in 2008 and 2012.
+Since the end of World War II, there have been a total of five American presidential elections that had coattail effects: Harry Truman in 1948, Dwight Eisenhower in 1952, Lyndon Johnson in 1964, Ronald Reagan in 1980, and Barack Obama in 2008.

+A 2025 study found limited coattail effects in the United States.

+Statewide level

+Coattail effects have also been observed on a statewide level.
+Josh Shapiro's landslide victory in the 2022 Pennsylvania gubernatorial election has been cited as a key factor to Democrats winning the 2022 Pennsylvania House of Representatives elections.
+Similarly, Gretchen Whitmer's landslide win in the 2022 Michigan gubernatorial election has been cited as a key factor to Democrats winning both the 2022 Michigan House of Representatives election and 2022 Michigan Senate election, winning their first trifecta in the state in decades.